jessicasoha/jessicasoha/README.md

 - 👋 Hi, I’m @jessicasoha
 - 👀 I’m interested in start my journey in decoding
-- 🌱 I’m currently learning all!
+- 🌱 I’m currently learning everything!
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on... idk
 - 📫 How to reach me: u can't lol

 <!---